 From Stonewall to today: 50+ years of modern LGBTQ+ history

 In the early hours of June 28, 1969, the New York Police Department unwittingly helped start the modern LGBTQ+ rights movement.
-At the time, clubs with gay or lesbian patrons weren't allowed to serve alcohol, but the Stonewall Inn still served booze to their customers, which gave police cause to raid the bar.
+At the time, clubs with gay or lesbian patrons weren't allowed to serve alcohol, but the Stonewall Inn still served booze to their customers, giving police cause to raid the bar.
 The clientele pushed back, and 13 people were arrested.
 LGBTQ+ people and their allies protested for days.
 Among the crowd was transgender activist Marsha P. Johnson, who later founded Street Transvestite Action Revolutionaries (STAR), an organization that provided resources for LGBTQ+ youth and sex workers.

 1969: Stonewall Riots